dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 <!-- markdownlint-enable MD025 -->

-::: moniker-end

 For information about the <xref:Microsoft.Maui.Controls.DataPackageOperation> enumeration, see [Handle the DragOver event](#handle-the-dragover-event).

 The <xref:Microsoft.Maui.Controls.DropEventArgs> class that accompanies the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.Drop> event defines the following properties:

-::: moniker range="=net-maui-7.0"

-- <xref:Microsoft.Maui.Controls.DropEventArgs.Data>, of type <xref:Microsoft.Maui.Controls.DataPackageView>, which is a read-only version of the data package.
-- <xref:Microsoft.Maui.Controls.DropEventArgs.Handled>, of type `bool`, indicates whether the event handler has handled the event or whether .NET MAUI should continue its own processing.

-::: moniker-end

-::: moniker range=">=net-maui-8.0"

 - <xref:Microsoft.Maui.Controls.DropEventArgs.Data>, of type <xref:Microsoft.Maui.Controls.DataPackageView>, which is a read-only version of the data package.
 - <xref:Microsoft.Maui.Controls.DropEventArgs.Handled>, of type `bool`, indicates whether the event handler has handled the event or whether .NET MAUI should continue its own processing.